bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 This post is going to cover Variational Bayesian methods and, in particular, the most common one, the mean-field approximation.
-This is a topic that I've been trying to get to for a while now but didn't quite have all the background that I needed.
-After picking up the main ideas from `Variational Calculus <link://slug/the-calculus-of-variations>`__ and getting more fluent in manipulating probability statements like in my `EM <link://slug/the-expectation-maximization-algorithm>`__ post, this variational Bayes stuff seems a lot easier.
+This is a topic that I've been trying to understand for a while now but didn't quite have all the background that I needed.
+After picking up the main ideas from `variational calculus <link://slug/the-calculus-of-variations>`__ and getting more fluent in manipulating probability statements like in my `EM <link://slug/the-expectation-maximization-algorithm>`__ post, this variational Bayes stuff seems a lot easier.

 Variational Bayesian methods are a set of techniques to approximate posterior distributions in `Bayesian Inference <https://en.wikipedia.org/wiki/Bayesian_inference>`__.
 If this sounds a bit terse, keep reading!
-I hope to provide a bunch of intuition so that the big ideas are easy to understand (which they are), but of course we can't do that well unless we have a healthy dose of mathematics.
-For some of the background concepts, I'll try to refer you to good sources (including my own), which I find is the main blocker to understanding this subject.
+I hope to provide some intuition so that the big ideas are easy to understand (which they are), but of course we can't do that well unless we have a healthy dose of mathematics.
+For some of the background concepts, I'll try to refer you to good sources (including my own), which I find is the main blocker to understanding this subject (admittedly, the math can sometimes be a bit cryptic too).
 Enjoy!

 ..
 TEASER_END